VanCoding/testtriple/readme.md

 ## mocking function calls

-To mock function calls of an object created with `mock({...})` you have to explicitly set the property to function mock created using one of the functions below:
+To mock function calls of an object created with `mock({...})` you have to explicitly set the property to a function mock created using one of the functions below:

 ### returns(valueToReturn)